mrtedgeesq/facebook-messenger-conversation-scraper/README.md

 # facebook-messenger-conversation-scraper
-Hacky little python script that converts a fb conversation to a csv file
+Hacky little python script that extracts a fb conversation from an exported html file to a csv file

 # how to use
 1. Make sure you have python 3 installed